zischwartz/wj/content/work/budgetclimb.md

 key: value
 media: budgetclimb.png
 sum: A physically interactive data environment to explore 26 years of federal spending.
 Physical effort reveals how the budget is distributed in a novel and tangible way.
-subtitle: Climb a 3d bar chart of federal spending<br>Just like you always wanted.
+subtitle: Climb a 3d bar chart of federal spending.<br>Just like you always wanted.
 press:
  - link: http://flowingdata.com/2011/04/05/physically-climb-over-budget-data-with-kinect/
    text: Flowing Data